The Dutch capital is not a particularly important windmill area, but even so

 once had 1000 windmills, which are covered elsewhere.

-suffers from surrounding building blocking its wind.
+suffers from surrounding buildings blocking its wind.

 Originally constructed in 1638, and restored in 1996.